Topics Map > Research Policy and Compliance > Human Research Protection Program (HRPP) > HRPP Policies

 In addition to a "parent" as defined above, a court-appointed "guardian" for an unemancipated child under the age of 18 has the authority to consent to major medical, psychiatric and surgical treatment.

-In identifying a legally authorized representative for an incompetent adult, UW-Madison looks to the following people in the following order of priority:
+In identifying a legally authorized representative for an incompetent adult, UW–Madison will accept the following individuals as surrogate decision-makers:

-A research agent appointed under a power of attorney for research may consent to a potential subject's participation in research to the extent that the agent's decision is not inconsistent with the wishes and preferences of the potential subject as expressed in the power of attorney instrument.
+A research agent may consent to a potential subject's participation in research to the extent that the agent's decision is not inconsistent with the wishes and preferences of the potential subject as expressed in any document designating the agent.

 A court appointed guardian of the person is authorized to exercise only those powers that are necessary to provide for the individual's personal needs, safety, and rights.
 The court may limit the authority of the guardian of the person to allow the individual to retain power to make decisions about which the individual is able effectively to receive and evaluate information and communicate decisions.